Akshat-Shu/2026-tt-chat/exercise-2/README.md

 - What are the tradeoffs compared to exercise-1?
 - Are you able to spot any mistakes or inconsistencies in the changes?
 ### Answers
 - By using a lot of functions with descriptive names, the code is more modular.
 This also makes it easier to read and understand the code.
-Moreover, by using functions, we can abstract away the acutual implementation details of how the function acomplishes it's task, If we need to change the implementation of a function, we can do so without affecting the rest of the code that uses that function.
+Moreover, by using functions, we can abstract away the actual implementation details of how the function acomplishes its task, If we need to change the implementation of a function, we can do so without affecting the rest of the code that uses that function.
 For example, in `set_binary_address` function in `tcp_echo_client.cpp`, we can instead use `getaddrinfo()` to set the address using the hostname.
 - The code is definitely organized in a better fashion as compared to exercise-1 in terms of readability and maintainability.
 The intent of each part of the code is much more clearer.
 Each function has a single responsibility, and the main function is much more concise and easier to understand.
 - When using functions, there is some overhead associated with function calls, which can impact performance.
 However, the benefits of improved readability and maintainability often outweigh the performance costs.
 Additionally, modern compilers are very good at optimizing function calls, so the performance impact may be negligible in many cases.
 - We also have to type more code to define the functions and call them, which can make the code longer.
 However, this is often an acceptable tradeoff for the improved readability and maintainability of the code.